peppertech/vdomtraining/README.md

 This project is developed for use with the Oracle JavaScript Extension Toolkit(JET) coding environment.

 ## Prerequisites
   * JET v11 or higher is required for this project to work.
+Using the current production release is always recommended.
-  * Nodejs v12 LTS or higher LTS is required.
-Nodejs nightly releases may not work correctly.
+  * Nodejs v14 LTS or higher LTS is required.
+Nodejs nightly(Current) releases may not work correctly.

 ## Installation